Olosko23/Blog-Client/README.md

 ### Home

-- Displays the main content of your homepage.
+- Displays the main content of your homepage

 ### About